TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-15-what-is-your-third-door-book-review.md

 <img src="/assets/images/posts/2018/third-door/book.jpg" class="img-thumbnail">

-The *Third Door* book is actually a story of 18-year Alex, **who chases a dream to talks with people like**:
+The *Third Door* book is actually a story of 18-year Alex, **who chases a dream to interview people like**:

 - Bill Gates
 - Warren Buffet